 Archived: Quick Start Guide for Ready-to-Fly Vehicles¶

 The article is out of date (3DR replaced APM2.x with Pixhawk and the kits come with everything configured out of the box).
 In addition, 3DR no longer supplies hardware described in this article (including Iris+, Solo, X8, Aero-M).

 This page is a quick start guide for users who have purchased a 3DRobotics Ready-to-Fly (RTF) multicopter including a Pixhawk preloaded with the latest Copter firmware.
-All other users should skip to the First Time Setup section which includes the full flight controller set-up and calibration instructions.
+All other users should skip to the First Time Setup section which includes the full autopilot set-up and calibration instructions.

 Install Mission Planner¶